mztulip/ch579m_tcp_ledControl/README.md

 make.sh
 ```

-Led can be controlled using UDP packet.
+Led can be controlled using TCP packet.
 On Linux machine packets can be send as below:
 ```
 echo -n "1" > /dev/tcp/192.168.2.235/8001